 I won’t deny it – these are old-school devices.
 My boyfriend got ours back in 1989 for a six-month cycling trip across Europe, and honestly it looks exactly like you'd imagine something bought the year the Berlin Wall came down would look like.
 But nearly a quarter of a century on and it still works brilliantly.
 And best of all, if you don’t have a flux capacitor to take you back to the 1980s, the company is still turning out some half million of them each year.

-I’ll admit, when there are two of us, it’s an easier proposition to pack the Trangia – one of us can take the stove while the other packs the tent.
+I’ll admit, when there are two of us, it’s an easier proposition to pack the Trangia – one of us can take the stove while the other packs the two-person tent.
 But it is doable for a solo backpacking trip, especially since it can be safely packed outside your backpack, and if you’re anything like me and love eating well on the trail, you’ll want to consider one of these throwback stoves.
 Here’s why:

 1. It’s versatile